 where $P_{\ket{\psi}}(\alpha)$ is the Glauber $P$ function of the quantum state $\ket{\psi}$.
 In Fig.~\ref{fig:dist-H}, we show the results computed for the single-photon Fock state obtained utilizing the well-known expression for the $P$-function of Fock states $\ket{\psi}=\ket{n}$ given by

 where $\delta^{2}(\alpha)=\delta(\Re\alpha)\delta(\Im\alpha)$.

 Figure~\ref{fig:dist-H} displays the photocount difference probabilities computed from the exact and Gaussian probability distributions for the balanced beam splitter at different photodetector efficiencies and signal mode input states.
-Fig.~\ref{fig:dist_alp} shows that, in agreement with Eq.~\eqref{eq:mu_G}, asymmetry in photodetection results in the shift of the probability maximum.
+Fig.~\ref{fig:dist_alp} shows that, in agreement with Eq.~\eqref{eq:mu_G}, the asymmetry in photodetection results in a shift of the probability maximum.

 The distributions for the single-photon states are depicted in Fig.~\ref{fig:dist_fock} and, similar to the coherent state, demonstrate the effect of asymmetry-induced shift.
 Another noticeable effect is that the probability minimum between the central and side peaks become less pronounced.